Chevy Equinox years to avoid — most common problems

 Chevrolet Equinox has been one of the favorite US crossovers ever since the debut of the first generation in 2005.
-With the announcement of a fully-electric Equinox scheduled to start sales in 2023, there’s been a lot of debate on the true value of Chevy Equinox.
+However, some drivers are reporting about Chevy Equinox years to avoid due to mechanical issues.

-Some drivers are reporting about Chevy Equinox years to avoid due to mechanical issues.
-So, what are the model years to avoid, and is Chevy Equinox a good car overall?
-Our team will let you decide based on our guide with all the necessary information on the genuine Equinox values by generation.
+So, what are the model years to avoid, and is the Chevy Equinox a good car overall?
+Our team will let you decide based on our guide with all the necessary information from NHTSA reports on complaints and recalls, to real driver experiences and reviews.

 Most common Chevy Equinox problems